alfredoFaro98/alfredoFaro98/README.md

 - 👋 Hi, I’m @alfredoFaro98
-- 👀 I’m interested in ML Algorithms, UI and UX design, Statistics and Cross-app platform development
+- 👀 I’m interested in Web Development, UI and UX design, Statistics and Cross-app platform development
-- 🌱 I’m currently learning Deep Learning and Turing Machine
+- 🌱 I’m currently learning TCS and Turing Machine
 - 📫 How to reach me  -> It is not possible because I'm flying

 <!---